-Staff Training Part 6: S & C Corporations
+Staff Training Part 6: S & C Corporations (Currently Unavailable)

 Author: Greg White

-4 hours Federal Tax Related for EAs and OTRPs
+4 hours for CPAs 4 hours Federal Tax Related for EAs and OTRPs 4 hours Federal Tax Law for CTEC |

 We’ll introduce the Federal tax treatment of corporations.
-This will include the “flow-through” nature of S corporations and the double tax treatment of C corporations.
+This will include the “flow-through” nature of S corporations and the double tax treatment of C corporations.
 We’ll also cover the special eligibility requirements that apply to S corporations and how to fix inadvertent slip-ups by your clients.

 Publication Date: June 2021